auoie/tinystuffdev/content/notes/rocket-league.md

 ```

 Then open Steam.
-Under Rocket League > Properties > Compatability,
+Under Rocket League > Properties > Compatibility,
-check the box saying `Force the use of a specific Steam Play compatability tool`,
+check the box saying `Force the use of a specific Steam Play compatibility tool`,
 as described in the [proton-ge-custom installation instructions](https://github.com/GloriousEggroll/proton-ge-custom#enabling).
 Then open Rocket League to see if it works.
 If there is a lot of CPU usage and it's says that it's processing Vulkan shaders,